flgkd/integer-linear-programming-notes/notes/14-convex-relaxation-of-structured-binary-decisions-via-mixed-norms.md

 ### 2.2 Why There Cannot Be a Universal Exact Conversion

-General ILP is NP-hard [1].
+As discussed in [Computational Complexity Theory](10-computational-complexity-theory.md), general ILP is NP-hard.

-Suppose every ILP could be transformed, in polynomial time and with polynomial model size, into an equivalent convex optimization problem that could then be solved in polynomial time.
+Suppose every ILP could be transformed, in polynomial time and with polynomial model size, into an equivalent instance of a polynomial-time-solvable convex class, such as an LP or SOCP under the standard finite-precision complexity model.

-Then arbitrary ILPs could be solved in polynomial time.
+Then arbitrary ILPs could also be solved in polynomial time.

 Unless